mikkoviitala/pwa-memo/README.md

 [Memo](https://pwa-memo.com) is a minimalistic, Google Keep -like [progressive web application](https://web.dev/what-are-pwas) where you can keep notes.
 Currently notes can contain only text but preview of any given url is fetched.
 Application integrates with [AWS](https://aws.amazon.com) infrastructure and services.

-But it's not just that!
-It's also my way of pointing out that, yes, I can make (some) of your web development fantasies become true :)

 **Try it out @ http://pwa-memo.com**

 ![login-view](/readme-images/login-view.png) ![memo-view](/readme-images/memo-view.png)